John Winkin: Husson University

 In 1996 Winkin joined Husson University as an assistant under head baseball coach John Kolasinski.
 He also held the positions of senior lecturer and vice president for sports leadership as the school's first Fellow in Sports and Leadership.
 Winkin became head coach of the Eagles in November 2003 after Kolasinski departed to take a similar position at Siena Heights University.

 On March 12, 2006, the 86-year-old Winkin became the 44th collegiate baseball coach to reach 1,000 career victories when Husson defeated Drew University 6–3 in Tampa, Florida.

 On December 10, 2007, Winkin suffered a stroke while out on his daily walk in Bangor, Maine.
 The illness left him with partial paralysis of his right side and inhibited his speech.
 Winkin remained Husson's head coach for the 2008 season, but with his return uncertain in January the school appointed Jason Harvey as interim coach.
 Winkin officially stepped down after the season but remained as an assistant coach, with Harvey formally replacing him as head coach in July.
 While leading Husson, Winkin compiled an overall record of 100–74–8.

 The Winkin Sports Complex at Husson University is named in his honor.

 Personal

 Winkin was married and divorced before being widowed by his second wife in 1983 after 23 years of marriage.
 His third marriage also ended in divorce.
 He has two children, David and Mary, and eight grandchildren.
 He was Roman Catholic, an avid fan of swing-era jazz, and was affectionately nicknamed "Wink" by friends and former players.

 Winkin developed close friendships with Red Sox CEO John Harrington and longtime Maine sports benefactor Harold Alfond, who was a Red Sox minority owner.
 Alfond's grandchildren came to call Winkin "Papa".

-In April 2007, Winkin, Mike Bordick, former UMaine player and assistant coach Mike Coutts, and Penobscot County commissioner and Bangor lawyer Peter Baldacci announced their intention to organize and fund a New England Collegiate Baseball League franchise that would play at Husson's Winkin Complex.
-Their efforts were unsuccessful.

 Winkin died on July 19, 2014, at the age of 94.